leo246/Elastic_Windows/Elasticsearch demo.md

 [https://www.elastic.co/guide/en/elasticsearch/reference/current/_index_and_query_a_document.html#_index_and_query_a_document](https://www.elastic.co/guide/en/elasticsearch/reference/current/_index_and_query_a_document.html#_index_and_query_a_document)

 We will now enter something into the customer index.
-In order to **index**(https://github.com/elastic/elasticsearch/edit/5.0/docs/reference/getting-started.asciidoc)a **document**(https://github.com/elastic/elasticsearch/edit/5.0/docs/reference/getting-started.asciidoc), we must tell Elasticsearch which **type**(https://www.elastic.co/guide/en/elasticsearch/reference/current/_basic_concepts.html#_type) in the index it should go to.
+In order to [index](https://github.com/elastic/elasticsearch/edit/5.0/docs/reference/getting-started.asciidoc) a [document](https://github.com/elastic/elasticsearch/edit/5.0/docs/reference/getting-started.asciidoc), we must tell Elasticsearch which [type](https://www.elastic.co/guide/en/elasticsearch/reference/current/_basic_concepts.html#_type) in the index it should go to.

 As we are getting into more complex commands/scripts in Powershell, it is advised to use the **Powershell ISE** (or any other equivalent editor of your choice) for the following sections.